Information for students from Singapore

 Singaporean students are eligible to receive our Scholarships.

-QMUL staff visit Singapore at least two or three times per academic year but we also have several representatives in-country to help prospective students submit applications to the College, apply for study visas, look at flights and accommodation and provide other services required by our students before they enrol at Queen Mary.
+Queen Mary has staff based in South East Asia but we also have appointed representatives in country to help prospective students submit applications to the university, apply for study visa, look at flights and accommodation, and other services required by our students before they enrol at Queen Mary.